-Table 11.
+Table 12.
 It depends on the subsequent observing mode.
 Target acquisition is nominally performed in a narrow 2"x2" field of the WFS sub-apertures, and so requires precise target coordinates and proper motion.
 Requiring a larger FoV by imaging using IRDIS introduces unnecessary overheads times.
 It is important to note that all observations in a given OB should share the same sub-mode.
 For SPHERE, it is typically not necessary to define a specific telescope guide star.
 Therefore, the telescope guide star selection can be set to "catalogue", in which case a suitable telescope guide star will automatically be selected from one of the catalogues present at the telescope.

-Parameters defined by the observer will be discussed in Section 9.

-Table 11: List of SPHERE acquisition templates.
+Parameters defined by the observer will be discussed in Section 8.
+Table 12: List of SPHERE acquisition templates.

-Acquisition template Observing mode

-SPHERE_irdifs_acq IRDIFS, IRDIFS_EXT

-SPHERE_irdis_acq IRDIS alone in DBI or CI.
+Acquisition template Observing mode SPHERE_irdifs_acq IRDIFS, IRDIFS_EXT SPHERE_irdis_acq IRDIS alone in DBI or CI.
 SPHERE_irdis_dpi_acq IRDIS alone in DPI mode.
 SPHERE_irdis_lss_acq IRDIS alone in LSS.
 SPHERE_zimpol_i_acq ZIMPOL: Imaging (I).
 SPHERE_zimpol_p_acq ZIMPOL: Polarimetric Imaging P1 (derotator fixed) or P2 (field stabilized).

-SPHERE_gen_acq_GoTo_acq.tsf All modes

-Note: not stand alone, only for sub-sequent OBs in a concatenation.
+SPHERE_irdifs_acq_rrm IRDIFS, IRDIFS_EXT for rapid response.
+SPHERE_irdis_acq_rrm IRDIS alone in DBI or CI for rapid response.
+SPHERE_zimpol_i_acq_rrm ZIMPOL: Imaging (I) for rapid response.
+SPHERE_zimpol_p_acq_rrm ZIMPOL: Polarimetric Imaging P1 (derotator fixed) or P2 (field stabilized) for rapid response.
+SPHERE_gen_acq_GoTo_acq All modes Note: not stand alone, only for sub-sequent OBs in a concatenation.